-- 2.11.5.3 If a control zone is located within the lateral limits of a control area, it shall extend upwards from the surface of the earth to at least the lower limit of the control area. - 2.11.5.4 If a control zone is located outside of the lateral limits of a control area, an upper limit should be established. - 2.11.5.5 [If it is desired to establish the upper limit of a control zone at a level higher than the lower limit of the control area established above it, or if the control zone is located outside of the lateral limits of a control area, its upper limit should be established at a level which can easily be identified by pilots.
-When this limit is above 900 m (3 000 ft) MSL it should coincide with a VFR cruising level of the tables in Appendix 2 to CAR OPS 0.]
+- 2.11.5.4 If a control zone is located outside of the lateral limits of a control area, an upper limit should be established. - 2.11.5.5 If it is desired to establish the upper limit of a control zone at a level higher than the lower limit of the control area established above it, or if the control zone is located outside of the lateral limits of a control area, its upper limit should be established at a level which can easily be identified by pilots.
+When this limit is above 900 m (3 000 ft) MSL it should coincide with a VFR cruising level of the tables in Appendix 2 to CAR OPS 0.